The housing rates are single room $949 and double room $849. A $100 deposit is required to reserve a room.

 Maid service, pillows, linen, blankets, and towels are provided.
 Rooms are assigned on the basis of the date we receive your registration; therefore, early registration is suggested.
 If you have a disability, please advise us when you return your housing form.

-The fees for lodging and meals (American Plan only) from dinner on Sunday, June 16, through breakfast on Friday, June 28, are as follows: Single room for duration of the course is $849.
-Double room for duration of the course is $749 per person, upon request by both individuals.
+The fees for lodging and meals (American Plan only) from dinner on Sunday, June 18, through lunch on Friday, June 30, are as follows: Single room for duration of the course is $949.
+Double room for duration of the course is $849 per person, upon request by both individuals.
 Register online at www.colby.edu/spec.prog/cme.

 Halftime and family rates are also available.
-A non-refundable deposit of $100 is required to secure your room.
-The balance is due by June 10, 2013.
+A deposit of $100 is required to secure your room.
+A $100 fee will be retained if lodging is canceled after May 19, 2017.
+The balance is due by June 9, 2017.